Widen/eslint-config/README.md

 ]
 ```

-You can also pull down individual packages if you only need a small subset.
+Individual packages can be pulled down if only a small subset is needed.
 Each
-package has its own readme that you should reference for specific dependencies.
+package has its own readme that can be referenced for specific dependencies.

 ```bash
 ## (base, emotion, jest, playwright, react, typescript)